bflamig/Rpi400Jam/README.md

 $ cp jamulus.service /etc/systemd/system/jamulus.service
 ```

 ## Step 11.
+Setup Jamulus for use as a private server (optional)

+If you are going to run Jamulus as a public server, nothing else needs to be set up (just start the server using Step 12).

+If, however, you wish to use Jamulus as a private server, you'll have to enable port-forwarding on your router, which is beyond the scope of this document.
+Use the port as given in Step 10.
+By default, that port is 22124.

-Run Jamulus Server as a Service
+## Step 12.
+Run Jamulus Server as a Service (optional)

 To start the jamulus service: